fajril/esdc-rules-documentation/RE6 - Zone Properties.md

 Severity: `Strict` :no_entry:

-### RE6037 - Gas Oil Fluid Contact: Depth of Gas Oil Contact must be higher than Oil Water Contact
+### RE6038 - Gas Oil Fluid Contact: Depth of Gas Oil Contact must be higher than Oil Water Contact

+Severity: `Strict` :no_entry:

+### RE6039 - Gas Water Fluid Contact: Gas Water Oil Contact must be empty if reservoir fluida consists of oil and water only

+Severity: `Strict` :no_entry:

+### RE6040 - Oil Water Fluid Contact: Oil Water Contact must be empty if reservoir fluida consists of gas and water only

 Severity: `Strict` :no_entry: